 For Google Maps use:

-"get walking directions to x using Google Maps".
-But be aware that this won't use Google' voice search and may not work properly for places with unusual spelling.
+Be aware that these won't use sounds-alike voice search and may not work properly for places with unusual spelling.
 It will be fine for most places though.
 Just remember to check the distance of your journey before you use the start button.

 GoodMaps Outdoors has a more limited Siri repertoire.
 These can be configured in the app's settings.